The process for moving the SQL database used by JAMS does not require reinstalling JAMS.

 3. Edit the connection string property of the Common.config file found in C:\Program Files\MVPSI\JAMS\Scheduler\ by default.
 Update the server location and the database name if the name of the database is being changed.

 4. Permissions may need to be re-added to the JAMS Scheduler server to connect to the restored DB.
+The permissions may need to be removed and re-added.
+This includes the Login from the instance, and also the User from the database.

 - Replace 'YourDomain\YourMachineName' with your own name in both lines of the query: